ipspace/NetOpsWorkshop/install/README.md

 # Installing the Ansible VM

 Prerequisites:
+* hypervisor environment supported by a vagrant provider plugin (VirtualBox, VMware Fusion, VMware Workstation...)
 * vagrant
-* vagrant provider (VirtualBox, VMware Fusion, VMware Workstation...)
+* vagrant provider plugin for the selected hypervisor environment

+## Select the Vagrant file
+This directory contains several Vagrantfile variants.
+Choose one of them and copy it as _Vagrantfile_ into the parent directory:

+* *Vagrantfile-Ansible* - single VM topology ready to use with Cisco VIRL or with any external lab
+* *Vagrantfile-SRX* - Ansible VM + SRX VM.
+You can use this topology together with Cisco VIRL to create a lab with Junos and Cisco IOS/NXOS/IOS-XR devices.

-## Create the vagrant VM
+## Create the Ubuntu VM (Ansible host)
-From the main repository directory execute *vagrant up*.
+From the main repository directory execute *vagrant up* optionally specifying the VM name (for example *vagrant up nms*).
 You might have to specify the virtualization software you're using with the --provider flag.
 See vagrant documentation for more details.

 ## Installing the prerequisite software
 * Log into the VM with *vagrant ssh*